 Learning Potential Test

-The Learning Potential Test (LPT) is held at all faculties except for the Faculty of Medicine and the Faculty of Social Studies.
-It comprises seven parts focusing on verbal, symbolic, numerical, critical and analytical thought, judgement, spatial imagination and cultural knowledge.
-You will have 100 minutes to complete a total of 70 questions.
+The Learning Potential Test (LPT, in Czech abbreviated as TSP) is held at all faculties except for the Faculty of Medicine, Faculty of Pharmacy, Faculty of Social Studies and Faculty of Sports Studies.
+It comprises three parts focusing on verbal, numerical, critical and analytical thought, and judgement.

 In addition to LPT, field-specific tests are mandatory for some Bachelor’s studies applicants.
 They are implemented by faculties and will be further specified by e-mail.